wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

     !!! note
         - Successful response code will be either 204 or 202.
 This is decided by the bank.
         - If you get 204 as the response code, it indicates that the bank does not need authorization to cancel this payment.
-Therefore, the payment status must be updated from the banking side as `CANC`.
+Therefore, the payment status must be updated by the bank as `CANC`.
 The consent status will be updated as `CANC`.
         - If you get 202 as the response code, it indicates that the bank needs the authorization to cancel this payment.
+Therefore, the payment status must be updated by the bank as `ACTC`.
 The consent status will be updated to `ACTC`.

 Sample DELETE Request for a bulk payment cancellation without authorization is given below: